List of Soul Reapers in Bleach: Byakuya Kuchiki

 Byakuya Kuchiki is the captain of Squad Six.
 He is also the head of the Kuchiki Clan and son of Sōjun.
 He married Rukia's sister Hisana over fifty years before the series begins, and later adopts Rukia into the clan in fulfillment of a promise made to his wife—to find and take care of her sister—prior to her death.

 Extremely proficient in all forms of Soul Reaper combat, Byakuya holds the Advanced-Captain class within the Gotei Thirteen.
 He is also very skilled in the use of shunpo (having trained with Yoruichi) and kidō, able to cast high level spells up to number 81 without their incantation.
 His zanpakutō is Senbonzakura (千本桜) and its shikai command is "Scatter" (散れ, chire).
 Byakuya's bankai is Senbonzakura Kageyoshi (千本桜景厳).
 Its release command is the same as its shikai.

-He is voiced by Ryōtarō Okiayu in the Japanese version of the anime and Dan Woren in the English dub.
+He is voiced by Ryōtarō Okiayu in the original Japanese version of the anime and Dan Woren in the English dub, while Yuri Lowenthal voices him as a teenager.